ThatHurleyGuy/thathurleyguy.github.io/challenges/challenge1.md

 Here is an example project that you can import into intellij or eclipse that will have some code to help you get started.

 [Intellij Project](SecretChallenge1.zip)

+Hint: Look at the filename of the scrambled image.
+Also, your output image should be a single color background with text written in the center.